Milk chocolate: Manufacturing and marketing

-Production
+Cocoa butter was claimed to reduce tooth decay.
+Chocolate was claimed to produce calming effects, reducing stress, and producing a similar feeling to falling in love.

+Processing

 Milk chocolate is manufactured from cocoa, milk and sugar.
+It is the manufacturing process, rather than the raw ingredients, which is most responsible for each brand's flavor.

 The ingredient which defines the product as chocolate, cocoa bean, is mainly grown in Southeast Asia, South America, and West Africa, particularly the Ivory Coast, which supplies 40 percent of the total global cocoa market.
 Once the cocoa pods are harvested, the seeds, known as "beans", are removed and fermented, then dried.
 They are then taken to a processing plant where they are cleaned and roasted.
 The beans are then ground, usually in a two-stage process, first with an impact mill to liquify the cocoa, and then a ball mill.
 Milk chocolate usually contains a much larger proportion of cocoa butter than the one that is naturally present in cocoa liquor; unlike dark chocolate, a large part of non-fat cocoa solids is going to be replaced by milk solids.
-Therefore cocoa butter has to be produced in parallel by separating cocoa liquor into cocoa butter and cocoa powder.
+Therefore, cocoa butter has to be produced in parallel by separating cocoa liquor into cocoa butter and cocoa powder.
+Milk chocolate has a minimum cacao content of 10% in the US, and has been produced with as much as 70% cacao.

-At this stage, the two other key ingredients come into the process.
-Milk is often added in powdered form as excess water would damage the flowing properties of the liquid chocolate.
-Spray dried full fat milk powder is normally used, but alternatives include anhydrous full fat or skimmed milk powders.
-Condensed milk is preferred by some manufacturers, particularly where milk production is seasonal.
+At this stage, the two other key ingredients come into the process: milk and sugar.
 Milk ingredients are complex and critical in delivering the properties and taste to milk chocolate.
 Milk-origin (terroir) and associated farming have become an important marketing topic.
 Milk substitutes like rice milk are also used to create lactose-free milk-like chocolate.
+Milk is often added in powdered form, particularly in German, French, and Belgian milk chocolate, as excess water would damage the flowing properties of the liquid chocolate.
+Spray dried full-fat milk powder is normally used, but alternatives include anhydrous full fat or skimmed milk powders, and the choice affects the overall flavor.
+Condensed milk is preferred by some manufacturers, particularly where milk production is seasonal.
+In most of Europe, milk chocolate must contain at least 3.5% milkfat.

 Sugar, the last major ingredient, is added at the same time as the milk powder, either in a roll refiner or conche.
 Sugar is an international commodity, with production of sugar cane led by Brazil, India, Thailand, China and Australia.
 Sugar beet is also used.
 Sometimes the milk and sugar are mixed separately before being added to the liquid cocoa mass and cocoa butter.
+About 45 to 50% of most milk chocolate is sugar, by weight.

 The liquid chocolate is then poured into moulds and formed into bars or any other shape.